-In addition to questions about the deadline, some have also pointed out that five states — Nebraska, Idaho, Kentucky, South Dakota, and Tennessee — have rescinded their ratification of the amendment over the years.
-Legal scholars debate whether or not that recession is valid, but if it is, it could prove another blow to the amendment.
+In addition to questions about the deadline for ratification, some have also pointed out that five states — Nebraska, Idaho, Kentucky, South Dakota, and Tennessee — have rescinded their ratification of the amendment over the years.
+Legal scholars debate whether or not that recession is valid, but if it is, it could prove a blow to the amendment.

-In terms of immediate next steps, Congress must pass legislation that would remove the seven-year deadline.
+In terms of immediate next steps, the Senate must also approve the legislation recently passed by the House.
 Some anticipate the Supreme Court will also get involved.
 Nonetheless, women’s rights advocates remain optimistic that after almost a century since it was first introduced, the Equal Rights Amendment could finally become a Constitutional amendment.

 To stay informed and for more information visit the ERA Coalition and NOW.